MRL collection on the Korean independence outbreak, circa 1919 -- 1920

 -

-The collection consists of mimeographed reports of the outbreak, organized into a ten-part series, and a pamphlet containing black and white photos.
+This collection contains materials compiled by the Missionary Research Library on the Korean Independence Movement of March 1, 1919.
+Included are mimeographed reports of the outbreak, organized into a ten-part series, and a pamphlet containing black and white photos.

 - Biographical / historical: